SteelCompendium/data-bestiary-md-dse/Draw Steel Bestiary.md

 - ✦ ≤11: 5 damage; slide 1
 - ★ 12–16: 9 damage; slide 3
 - ✸ 17: 12 damage; slide 5\
-    **Effect**: A target restrained by a dwarf can be slid by this attack.\
+    Effect: A target restrained by a dwarf can be slid by this attack.\
-    **3 Malice**: A target that is force moved adjacent to an ally with this ability is restrained (EoT).
+    3 Malice: A target that is force moved adjacent to an ally with this ability is restrained (EoT).

 **Magnetomancy (Maneuver)**\
 Keywords: Magic, Ranged\
 Distance: Ranged 10\
-Target: 1 creature or object
+Target: 1 creature or object\

-**Effect**: Vertical slide 5.
+Effect: Vertical slide 5.
 A target restrained by a dwarf can be slid by this ability.\
-**5 Malice**: This ability gains the Area keyword, its distance becomes 10 burst, and it now targets restrained creatures.
+5 Malice: This ability gains the Area keyword, its distance becomes 10 burst, and it now targets restrained creatures.

 **Your Weapon is Useless (Triggered Action)**\
 Keywords: Magic\
 Distance: Self or Ranged 10\
 Target: Self or 1 ally\
-Trigger: A creature makes a weapon attack against the target.
+Trigger: A creature makes a weapon attack against the target.\

-**Effect**: The target takes half damage from the attack.
+Effect: The target takes half damage from the attack.
 The attacker takes 5 damage.

 **End Effect**\
 At the end of their turn, the marauder lord can take 5 damage to end one save-ends effect affecting them.
 This damage can’t be reduced in any way.